 It looks as if I might be in 2nd place 🙂

-At the next feedstation, I decided that I would have an orange quarter as they looked delicious – really fresh and juicy.
+At the next feed station, I decided that I would have an orange quarter as they looked delicious – really fresh and juicy.
 It tasted so good.
-I also had an energy gel, in the hope that it would give me a boost to get around teh final lap.
+I also had an energy gel, in the hope that it would give me a boost to get around the final lap.

 It wasn’t long before I spied Liz, exiting the feed station.
 She looked like she was having a super time, sharing a laugh with some of the marshals and with the biggest smile imaginable on her face.
 If you’re ever feeling down, Liz is the best person to see.
 We waved to each other as we passed.

-I had been trying to avoid looking at my watch as I knew that my running pace was not as quick as I had expected, however, it was a real blow to realise that I was moving at about 7:30/km.
+My running pace was not as quick as I had expected, so I had been trying to avoid looking at my watch.
+However, it was a real blow to realise that I was moving at about 7:30/km.
 I was at that low point when I was passed by someone at quite a speed.
-As she went by, she called out, “I love your kit – it’s so pretty!”
+As she went by, she called out, “I love your kit.
+It’s so pretty!”
 I glanced at the runner’s name and saw that it was Charisa Wernick, one of the elites.
 It was so flattering that even during a big race, a pro had time to comment.
 Go Team SOAS!

-I kept pushing just as I turned the corner, I spotted someone in the familiar colours of STC… it was Liz!
+I kept pushing.
+Just as I turned the corner, I spotted someone in the familiar colours of STC… it was Liz!
 At last, I was finally catching up with her.
-She stopped for a quick hug with a friend, and I managed to draw level, just as we reached the Lordshill/STC motivation station where Ant, Lindsay, Suzanne, Stuart and Katherine were cheering.
+She stopped for a quick hug with a friend.
+I managed to draw level, just as we reached the Lordshill/STC motivation station.
+Ant, Lindsay, Suzanne, Stuart and Katherine were there cheering.
 I said a few words to Liz, but as I was so close to the finish, I wanted to maintain the pace that I had.